axmedovxasanboy/to-do-list-GPT-project/README.md

-Simple To-Do-List Manager project which used all OOP paradigms are utilized and user-friendly project
+Simple To-Do-List Manager project which all OOP paradigms are utilized and user-friendly project